awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 Next, publish the first version of your Lambda function\.
 Then, create an [alias for the version](http://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.

 **Note**
-Greengrass groups can reference a Lambda function by version or by alias\.
-Using an alias makes it easier to manage code updates because you don't have to change your group definition\.
-When the function is updated, you can just point the alias to the new version\.
+Greengrass groups can reference a Lambda function by alias \(recommended\) or by version\.
+Using an alias makes it easier to manage code updates because you don't have to change your subscription table or group definition when the function code is updated\.
+Instead, you just point the alias to the new function version\.

 1. From the **Actions** menu, choose **Publish new version**\.
 ![\[The Publish new version option in the Actions menu.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/lra-console-publish-function-option.png)